MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 Virtual Desktop Infrastructure (VDI) is virtualization technology that hosts a desktop operating system and applications on a centralized server in a data center.
 This enables a fully personalized desktop experience to users with a fully secured and compliant centralized source.

-Microsoft Teams in a virtualized environment supports chat and collaboration, and with the Citrix platform, calling and meeting functionality is also supported.
+Microsoft Teams in a virtualized environment supports chat and collaboration, and with the Citrix platform, calling and meeting functionality are also supported.

 Teams in a virtualized environment supports multiple configurations.
 These include VDI, RDHS, dedicated, shared, persistent and non-persistent modes.
 Features are in continuous development and are added on a regular basis, and functionality will expand in the coming months and years.